Manolomon/uvehavior-desktop/paper.md

 # Analysis of the Results

 An additional feature of UVehavior is the ability to display a timing-diagram-like [@Seidl:2015] chart of the behaviors exhibited by a subject during a test.
-This visualization shows a series of state changes throughout a test, where every behavior evaluated is listed on the vertical axis, whereas the horizontal one represents the chronological order. \autoref{fig:behavior_chart} shows an example of this chart, generated from an evaluated subject.
+This visualization shows a series of state changes throughout a test, where every behavior evaluated is listed on the vertical axis, whereas the horizontal one represents time. \autoref{fig:behavior_chart} shows an example of this chart, generated from an evaluated subject.

 ![Example of the Timing Diagram generated from an evaluation.\label{fig:behavior_chart}](src/assets/img/behavior_chart.png)